-This will import the sequence contained in the file into the current program.
+Imports the sequence contained in the WAV file into the current program.
+Sound data is not affected.

 The imported programs will automatically be set to Poly-800 MODE.
-Note that if you chose a Poly-800 Mark II file, the Mark II specific settings for delay and equalizer will be ignored.
+Note that if you chose a Poly-800 Mark II SysEx of tape dump file, the Mark II specific settings for delay and equalizer will be ignored.